Disability Services FAQs-Current Students

 What accommodations and services will I be eligible for?

 - Westmont provides appropriate academic adjustments necessary to ensure it allows students equal access to an education or educational program.
 The accommodations may differ according to class requirements and are determined on an individual basis using current and comprehensive disability documentation.
 Accommodations cannot create a fundamental alteration of the course requirements or learning outcomes but all requested accommodations will be discussed on a case by case basis.
 See Accommodation Information for more details about accommodations.

 What other services are available to students with disabilities?

-- Many services are available on campus that assists all Westmont students, including those with disabilities.
-Writer’s Corner assists with all writing needs, the Health and Counseling Center provides a variety of support services; librarians are available for individual research assistance, and academic departments often conduct weekly group tutoring for GE classes.
+- Many free services are available on campus that assist all Westmont students, including those with disabilities.
+Writer’s Corner assists with all writing needs, and Peer Mentors provide multiple supports.
+The Health and Counseling Center provides a variety of support services; Librarians are available for individual research assistance, and Tutoring Services often conduct weekly group tutoring for GE classes.
 ODS staff will also meet with students to discuss plans for success.